 A re-engagement campaign might be as simple as sending them a “we miss you” email to entice them back, or it might be a discount, freebie, or other more material enticements to get them interested in your product or service again.

-This can also be a good opportunity to ask for feedback and find out more about why your customers stopped engaging.
+This can also be a good opportunity to ask for feedback by using free online feedback forms to find out more about why your customers stopped engaging.
 This may have nothing at all to do with you — changes in finances, interests, and life circumstances happen, and there’s not much you can do about that.
 But if there is something you could improve, such as the frequency or relevance of emails, a re-engagement campaign can be a great way to figure out those issues and do something to address them.

 The strategies for boosting your customer retention rate in an online marketing effort aren’t that different than in any other field.
 The object is to make customers feel valued, appreciated, and feeling like they’ve made a great decision doing business with you.